 The Tom Bowdidge Youth Cancer Foundation was founded in 2014 in Tom’s memory.

 Tom died of a Desmoplastic Small Round Cell Tumour and extensive peritoneal disease in October 2013, at the age of 19.

-Tom knew there were many things that needed to be done for teenagers who were facing cancer.
-He discussed this with Richard and Nikki before he died so they knew exactly what they needed to focus on.
+Tom knew there were many things that needed to be done for teenagers and young adults who were facing cancer.
+He discussed this with Richard and Nikki and planned to set up his own charity.
+Sadly, he died too soon but following Tom’s wishes, they knew exactly what they needed to focus on.

 has been allocated to developing targeted treatments for teenagers.